Generalized Wick theorems in conformal field theory and the Borcherds identity: Introduction

+The main results of this paper are Theorems \ref{th:2} and \ref{th:4}.
+While an algebraic method is used for the former, we use a rigorous analytic method developed in Ref.~\citen{MN97} for the latter.
+Besides it enables us to derive the Wick theorems in a heuristic way, we have another reason for dealing with the analytic method.
+That is, in a sense one had been forced to use the other types of expressions \cite{MN97, BK03, KRW03} for describing those theorems rigorously.
+Probably, this is because of the difficulty of giving a mathematically rigorous definition of the integrals of operators themselves with respect to their arguments viewed as integration variables.
+In this paper we try to describe the generalized Wick theorems not only in a way that respects its original contour integral expression as in Ref.~\citen{BBSS88}, but also in a way that respects mathematical rigor by means of the above mentioned analytic method.

 This paper is organized as follows: In Sect.~\ref{sec:2} we review an algebraic formulation of 2D chiral quantum fields based on Matsuo and Nagatomo \cite{MN97}.
-The purpose of this section is to introduce several notions for giving a mathematically rigorous formulation and a proof of the generalized Wick theorems \eqref{eq:july3_1} and \eqref{eq:main}.
-The notions include normally ordered product, residue product, OPE, contraction, locality, and so on.
-In particular we introduce the Borcherds identity satisfied by arbitrary three fields.
+The purpose of this section is to introduce several notions for giving a mathematically rigorous formulation of the generalized Wick theorems \eqref{eq:july3_1} and \eqref{eq:main}.
 In Sect.~\ref{sec:3} we show that the generalized Wick theorems are equivalent to special cases of the Borcherds identity.
 So far, the contour integrals of the operator valued functions appearing in \eqref{eq:july3_1} and \eqref{eq:main} are interpreted as formal symbols for algebraic manipulations, rather than as rigorous analytic calculations.
 In contrast, in Sect.~\ref{sec:4} we consider matrix elements of the product of the operators and interpret these integrals as analytic calculations.
-The main advantage of this analytic method is that it enables us to derive the Wick theorems in a heuristic way by making use of contour deformations.
-In Sect.~\ref{sec:5} the validity of our new formula is illustrated by a few examples of explicit calculations of OPE.
-Finally, we give several discussions in Sect.~\ref{sec:6}.
+We give several discussions in Sect.~\ref{sec:6}.
+In Appendix~\ref{app:A} we briefly discuss the relation between our formulas \eqref{eq:july3_1}, \eqref{eq:main} and the formulas expressed by another type of generating functions in Refs. \citen{BK03, KRW03}.
+In Appendix~\ref{sec:5} the usefulness of our new formula is illustrated by a few examples